Island priest saves ship disaster relics as reminder

 His first visit was to Don Lorenzo's church, where he spent a few minutes kneeling and praying.
 Afterwards he stopped at the makeshift altar for a few moments to view the objects.

-On the steps in front of the simple facade, composed of three arcades of light-colored stone above the main door, the bishop spoke to reporters.
+On the steps in front of the simple facade, composed of three arcades of light-coloured stone above the main door, the bishop spoke to reporters.

 "More than 4,000 people were saved," Borghetti said.
 "We need to see God's work as a positive element of this situation.
 Jesus doesn't have hands, but he has our hands."